NuAoA/AnnouncementWindow/readme.md

 ### **Settings**

 There are a few options in *settings.cfg* that change how the program functions.
-For the most part they allow you to change how demanding this program is on your CPU along with how much memory it uses, which is only really a concern if you are running a [danger room](http://dwarffortresswiki.org/index.php/DF2014:Danger_room) ("*The Dwarf blocks The spinning *apricot wood training spear* with the -copper shield-!*" spam) or otherwise are generating a lot of announcements.
+For the most part they allow you to change how demanding this program is on your CPU along with how much memory it uses, which is only really a concern if you are running a [danger room](http://dwarffortresswiki.org/index.php/DF2014:Danger_room) ("*The Dwarf blocks The spinning *apricot wood training spear* with the -copper shield-!*" spam) or otherwise are generating hundreds of announcements per second.
 Note, periodically clearing the windows (maybe once per hour) will keep even the worst offenders under ~150mb of ram.
 Also, if you are running multiple cores (its 2015 for god sakes) CPU usage is not much of a concern since Dwarf Fortress only uses a single core.

 * ```gamelog_path```: